PolarCookie/PolarGuides/README.md

 4. Removed Foreman Razelcraz questline in Hellfire Peninsula, not worth the hassle of stepping into horde territory, Hellfire slightly reorganized because of this.
 5. Removed Withered Basidium, to much grind.
 6. Tooga's Quest and Rescue OOX-17/TN! are now done together in Tanaris, to allow easier escape from the insect hive later. *Should* be fine.
+7. Borean Tundra; A Diplomatic Mission and Just A Few More Things... are skipped, streamlines the questing a bit since these take to much time/investment to be worth it and you'll still get 130 quests done by the end (Nexus quests included).
+8. Dragonblight; enter from the west starting at Stars Rest.

 ### Class quest
 Some class quests are in the guides, including but not limited to